Photo of Delia Brett by David Cooper

 February 25, 2018

-During 18 rehearsals we’ve created over an hour of material – 8 vignettes with makeshift transitions.
+During 18 rehearsals we’ve created source material – 8 vignettes with makeshift transitions.
 We have a few more rehearsals and this coming Friday, share our work in progress with friends and colleagues.

 Photo of Erika Mitsuhashi by David Cooper